-1. Analytical procedures are least likely to be use in the audit of by doing it
+1. Analytical procedures are least likely to be use in the audit of

 - a) cash balance

 - b) investments

 - c) bills receivables

 - d) debtors

 2. While verifying intangible assets, an auditor would have recomputed amortization charges and determine whether amortization period is reasonable.
 The auditor tries to establish